WinterVein/CamelBoard/README.md

 credits to:
 - WinterVein, for creating CamelBoard),
-- Steve Dawson, for writing the password protection PHP script(you can find him at
+- Steve Dawson, for writing the password protection PHP script(you can find him at http://www.stevedawson.com/)

-http://www.stevedawson.com/)
 - The BootStrap Team(Mdo, Fat, and the rest of their contributers) for writing the BootStrap CSS framework that is utilized by CamelBoard (you can find them at http://getbootstrap.com/)
+- the creators of ace editor (you can find them at:http://ace.c9.io/)
 NOTE:
-- Admin blog posts(BlogPoster.php) can involve html, php, css, and javascript (this is so that you can style your posts).
+- Admin blog posts can involve html, php, css, and javascript (this is so that you can style your posts).
 - Things posted to the messageboard (respondwrite.html) do not allow use of code(this is for saftey reasons).

-FILES:
-bootstrap-3.1.1-dist (CSS framework folder) BlogPoster.php
-homeNS.png
-homeS.png
-logo.png
-process.php
-replies.html
-replypostlist.html
-respondwrite.html
-respscript.php
-config.php
-setuppass.php
-setuptime.php
-pass.php
-timezone.php
-msgboardNS.png
-msgboardS.png
+Libraries used:
+-bootstrap
+-ace editor

 IMPORTANT:
 *FOLLOW THE README IN ORDER TO CONFIGURE YOUR MessageBoard!